Fugitive in ’81 Pennsylvania death nabbed in Texas

 According to U.S. Marshals, Miller was charged in the 1981 death of Thomas Waller in Harrisburg, Pennsylvania.
 The Patriot-News reported that Waller was found inside his car with a gunshot wound to his head.
 That was the second time Miller was accused of murder.
 He pleaded guilty in 1959 to killing a Harrisburg man and was given life in prison — a sentence commuted in 1971 by former Pennsylvania governor Raymond P. Shafer.

 A spokeswoman for the Pennsylvania Board of Pardons said the agency could not immediately produce the records related to Miller’s 1971 commutation Monday.

-It remains unclear how Miller got from Pennsylvania to Texas, or why he chose the town of Mineola, about 85 miles east of Dallas.
+It remains unclear how Miller got from Pennsylvania to Texas, or why he chose the town of Mineola, which is in East Texas forest country about 85 miles (137 kilometers) from Dallas.

 His wife, Gennell Eubanks, said in a phone interview that her husband said he was trying to help his brother during a fight in the 1981 killing.

 “He said it was an accident and he didn’t mean to do that,” she said.
 “He was trying to help his brother.”

 The man she knows as Roy Eubanks has arthritis, a Pacemaker and walks with a cane, she said.
 She has never spoken to his relatives, some of whom she believes live in Pennsylvania, and said he hadn’t seen them since he fled.